PSPP Syntax: Examples and Notes

 .

 Note: FIRSTCASE tells pspp that the data to read begin on line 2.
 The variable names are often in line 1, so that line is skipped.
 FIRSTCASE is not needed if the CSV file is one long line of data and no header row.
-This example defines the file as DELIMITED, in this case comma-separated values, with the comma as the delimiter and double quotes as the text qualifier.
+This example defines the file as DELIMITED, in this case comma-separated values, with the comma as the delimiter and double quotes as the text value qualifier.
+The /VARIABLES line is required as is the /FILE line.

 File Handles in PSPP